afrodev/SWE-Oblig3-CI-MonzerFaisal/README.md

 9. Push the file to your GitHub repository.
 10. GitHub will automatically create a workflow and run your tests.
 11. View the status of the workflow in the Actions tab.
+12. I got an error for "directory not found: tests/test_if_leap_year.py".
+My file is named tests/test_leap_year.py